j2store/userguide/ups_shipping_plugin.md

 #### Customer classification
-Wholesale - If you are billing to a UPS account and have a daily UPS pickup, Occasional - If you do not have a UPS account or you are billing to a UPS account but do not have a daily pickup, Retail - If you are shipping from a retail outlet (only used when origin is US)
+Wholesale - If you are billing to a UPS account and have a daily UPS pickup, Occasional - If you do not have a UPS account or you are billing to a UPS account but do not have a daily pickup, Retail - If you are shipping from a retail outlet (only used when origin is US).

 #### Weight Unit
 Valid Units are: Kilogram (KGS), Pound (LBS).